 In this online guide, we will be learning about the detailed overview of the education system in India.
-There is a complete transformation of Student.
-How students were imparted education during the pre-independence era.
+There is a complete transformation of students.
+How students have imparted education during the pre-independence era.
 Today, we are into incorporating a globalized module on education.
 Let us look into every aspect at depth.

 What do you understand by the term education system?

-It is a method by which it imparts knowledge to students in a systematic manner.
+It is a method by which it imparts knowledge to students systematically.
 You make the students learn various subjects, like Mathematics, Science, Biology, English, Physics, languages, etc. This way, students gain knowledge.
 And they can apply the same in their practical lives.
 Day to day living is incomplete.
 You are not able to calculate numbers When a person is not educated,

 Evolution of modern Education in India